 Note however that you can start the course without having the books yet.
 It should take a least a week to get to the point in the course where we first begin working through problems.

 Will I have Lifetime Access?

 Yes!
-Whereas a lot of company charge you for 3 months access that you may not even be able to use, we know that life sometimes gets in the way of LSAT prep.
+Whereas a lot of company charge you for three months access that you may not even be able to use, we know that life sometimes gets in the way of LSAT prep.
 We think it’s important that you be able to use the resource as long as necessary until you fully prepared for the LSAT.
-For this reason your sign-up grants you lifetime access to the LR course.
+For this reason, your sign-up grants you lifetime access to the LR course.